-A couple of weeks ago, I took the opportunity to learn more about my great grandfather James Jordan.
-I had never known very much about my great grandfather so I was compelled to learn more about the story of his life.
-I was also curious to see what would happen with my own personal family history journey as I focused myself and my family on the stories of my ancestors.
+A couple of weeks ago I took the opportunity to learn more about my great grandfather James Jordan.
+I had never known very much about my great grandfather so I was compelled to discover more about the story of his life.
+I was also curious to see what would happen in my own personal family history journey as I focused my own family on the stories of my ancestors.

-A few days later, I felt impressed to upload and share these pictures on familyseach.org/photos.
-After adding each of these photos to the website I then tagged and linked them to the family tree.
-One particular image included many of my direct line ancestors on the Jordan line—it was thrilling to see them all lined up in one great picture!
+A few days later I felt impressed to upload and share these pictures on FamilySearch.org/photos.
+After adding each of these photos to the website I then tagged and linked them to FamilySearch Family Tree.
+One particular image included many of my direct line ancestors on the Jordan line—it was thrilling to see them all lined up in one grand picture!
 However, it felt like a daunting task to tag each of them and link them to the tree.
-I felt impressed on multiple occasions to tag this photo so I decided to stay up a little later on a Sunday evening to finish what I started—I will never regret that critical decision.
+I felt impressed on multiple occasions to tag this photo so I decided to stay up a little later on a Sunday evening to finish what I started—I will never regret that inspired decision.

 As I tagged this particular photo, I quickly learned that five of the ancestors were not yet added to FamilySearch Family Tree.
 After spending a few minutes confirming these relationships with online records on FamilySearch.org, I added them to the family tree.
 These were direct relatives that not only needed to be connected to our family tree, but I also discovered temple work that needed to be done.
 Furthermore, as I looked at the records, I found yet another eight people who needed to be added to the tree and who also needed to have saving ordinances completed!